-The primary care physician can introduce patients to the specialist he or she is recommending for referral, and the patient can schedule an appointment at the same office site.
+The primary care physician can introduce patients to the specialist that they are recommending for referral, and the patient can schedule an appointment at the same office site.
 The physicians and specialists also can discuss cases, as necessary.
-Even receptionists have been trained in the collaborative care model, Slay notes.
+Even receptionists have been trained in the collaborative care model, says Slay.

 In the case of emergency situations, such as a patient who appears suicidal or homicidal, a handoff occurs on the spot.

 "The behavioral health department spends more time in primary care than it spends in the department working traditionally," he says.
 "It is true coordination in real time — verbal exchange, record exchange, information exchange."